PeepalCapital/wizard/index.md

 **Preface to 2nd ed.**
 - In literal realization of an ancient Talmudic pun, our students have become our builders.

+**Acknowledgments**
+- A student’s ability to write and modify programs provides a powerful medium in which exploring becomes a natural activity.

 ```markdown